Preferences

 If selected, applications may choose to receive information about the mouse.
 This can be temporarily disabled by holding down Option.

-Enable mouse wheel events
+Report mouse wheel events

-If disabled, the mouse will always perform its default action (such as scrolling history) rather than being reported to an app that has enabled mouse reporting.
+If disabled, the mouse wheel will always perform its default action (such as scrolling history) rather than being reported to an app that has enabled mouse reporting.

 Terminal may report window title